• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 1. Best Use Cases for Free Websites

-• Personal/Portfolio Showcases: Quickly display resumes, design works, or photography.
+• Personal/Portfolio Showcases: Quickly display personal resumes, design works, or photography portfolios.

 • Event Landing Pages: Short-term event or seminar sign-up pages.

-• Product MVPs: Validate market acceptance of new products or services, gathering early feedback.
+• Product MVPs: Validate market acceptance of new products or services, collecting early feedback.

 • Non-Profit Organizations: Low-budget information dissemination and basic donation channels.